icliberen/trees/README.md

-# Binary Search Tree and Balanced Binary Tree Implementations in C++
+# Binary Search Tree, Balanced Binary Tree, and Heap Implementations in C++

-This project is a Visual Studio solution demonstrating two tree data structures in C++: a Binary Search Tree (BST) and a Balanced Binary Tree.
-It features:
+This project demonstrates multiple tree-based data structures in C++:

+- **Binary Search Tree (BST):**
+  - Supports insertion, deletion, and a visual display (both balanced and level order).
+  - Displays the maximum element along with its level.

+- **Balanced Binary Tree:**
+  - Uses a balanced insertion method.
+  - Allows deletion of the last inserted element.
+  - Displays the tree and checks properties such as full, complete, and perfect.

+- **Heap:**
+  - Implements both MinHeap and MaxHeap functionalities.
+  - Visualizes the heap as a tree with `/` and `\` representing parent-child connections.
+  - Allows dynamic switching between MinHeap and MaxHeap even after creation.

+---

+## Features

-- **Insertion & Deletion:** Add and remove elements from both trees.
+- **Insertion & Deletion:** Easily add and remove elements in each data structure.
-- **Visual Display:** Show trees in a structured, top-down format.
+- **Visual Display:**
-- **Traversal & Analysis:** Perform level order traversal (BFS) and check tree properties (full, complete, perfect).
-- **Maximum Element (BST):** Display the maximum element along with its level.
+  - Structured top-down visualization for both trees and heap.
+  - Level order (BFS) traversal for BST.
+- **Heap Type Switching:**
+  - Change between min-heap and max-heap on the fly.
+- **Tree Property Analysis:** Check if binary trees are full, complete, or perfect.
-- **Robust Input Handling:** Validate user input to ensure a smooth experience.
+- **Robust Input Handling:** Ensures only valid integer inputs are accepted.

 ---